ESRL's Global Monitoring Division conducts sustained observations and

 the environment and public health.

-NOAA's Earth System Research Laboratory (ESRL), Global Monitoring Division, is pleased to announce the 44th Global Monitoring Annual Conference to be held Tuesday and Wednesday, May 17th and 18th, 2016, in Boulder, Colorado.
+NOAA's Earth System Research Laboratory (ESRL), Global Monitoring Division, held the 44th Global Monitoring Annual Conference on Tuesday and Wednesday, May 17th and 18th, 2016, in Boulder, Colorado.

 Human activity has increased the direct warming effect of carbon dioxide (CO2) in the atmosphere by 50 percent above pre-industrial levels during the past 25 years, according to NOAA's 10th Annual Greenhouse Gas Index .